nes-lab/shepherd/docs/dev/contributing.rst

     sudo pytest

 Some tests (~40) are hardware-independent, while most of them require a beaglebone to work (~100).
 The testbench detects the BeagleBone automatically.
-A small subset (~8) tests writing & configuring the EEPROM on the shepherd cape and must be enabled manually (``sudo pytest --eeprom-write``)
+A small subset of tests (~8) are writing & configuring the EEPROM on the shepherd cape and must be enabled manually (``sudo pytest --eeprom-write``)

-**Note:** Recently the testbench had trouble running through completely and therefore losing the debug-output.
-It is probably caused by repeatedly loading & unloading the shepherd kernel module.
-The following commands allow to :
+The following commands allow to:

 - run single tests,
 - whole test-files or